Michael Peifer

-Michael T. "Mike" Peifer (born 1968) was a Republican member of the Pennsylvania House of Representatives, representing the 139th legislative district from 2006 to 2023.
+Michael T. "Mike" Peifer (born 1968) is a Republican former member of the Pennsylvania House of Representatives, representing the 139th legislative district from 2006 to 2023.

+Biography

 Prior to elective office, Peifer attended Wallenpaupack Area High School.
 He attended Rider College on a baseball scholarship and earned a degree in accounting.
 Peifer worked for Price Waterhouse LLP, eventually rising to the level of a senior tax consultant as a Certified Public Accountant.
 In 1995, Peifer opened his own accounting and tax firm in his hometown of Greentown, Pennsylvania.
 Peifer served as Pike County treasurer from 1999 through 2006.

 As a state representative, served on the board of the Pennsylvania Higher Education Assistance Agency from 2011 through 2022, including as the board's chair in 2017-2020 and 2022.
 Peifer also served as a deputy whip for the House Republican Caucus during the 2015-16 session.

 Peifer did not seek reelection to the Pennsylvania State House in 2022.
 After leaving office, Peifer joined Novak Strategic Advisors as a Senior Advisor in February 2023.